 Text messaging through Pilera:

-Pilera’s communication platform enables you to send text messages in the resident’s preferred language.
+Pilera’s communication platform lets you send text messages in the resident’s preferred language.
 You can then view analytics in real-time to see who received the text message.

-Even with a variety of online communication tools available, traditional methods like postal mail can still be effective.
+Even with many online communication tools available, traditional methods like postal mail can still be effective.
 In a study by DMA, 56% of Americans say they like receiving direct mail.
 Residents can also save letters they receive in the mail for reference whereas texts and emails can get buried rather quickly.

 Use cases for postal mailing in your HOA: